-For authors, one of the most exciting potential benefits of preprints is the ability to attract early feedback from broad and diverse sources during the preparation of a scientific manuscript.
-Preprint journal clubs can provide this input – and a more meaningful review experience for their own members as well.
-Here are some examples and resources for setting up preprint journal clubs and information about ongoing initiatives.
+For authors, one of the most exciting potential benefits of preprints is the ability to attract early feedback on their work from a broad and diverse group of peers.
+Preprint journal clubs can provide this input – and a valuable review experience for their own members as well.
+This page provides resources for setting up preprint journal clubs and information about ongoing initiatives.

 Prachee Avasthi, Associate Professor of Biochemistry and Cell Biology, Geisel School of Medicine at Dartmouth, and ASAPbio President, started a course for graduate students called “Analysis of Scientific Papers” while she was at the University of Kansas Medical Center.
-The class took the shape of a journal club in which students learn how to critically evaluate scientific manuscripts.
+The class took the shape of a journal club in which students learned how to critically evaluate scientific manuscripts.

-What makes Prachee’s course unique is that the papers under evaluation are drawn exclusively from preprints.
+What made Prachee’s course unique is that the papers under evaluation were drawn exclusively from preprints.
 As she explains in the video above, this has several benefits: